vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 your custom data to be visible in your application, then you should NOT do the things described in this part of the guide.

-> Note that the [Google Contacts app][google-contacts] keeps its "File as" custom data invisible
+> ℹ️ The [Google Contacts app][google-contacts] keeps its "File as" custom data invisible to other
-> to other Contacts apps such as the AOSP Contacts app.
-However, it exposes the "Custom field+label"
+> Contacts apps such as the AOSP Contacts app.
+However, it exposes the "Custom field+label" custom
-> custom data by doing the things described in this section.
+> data by doing the things described in this section.

 **Important!** The first criteria for being able to show your custom data in the Contacts app is to define and implement your own sync adapter.
 If you do not have a sync adapter implementation, your